viswans/parallel-computing-cs525/mpi_page_rank/README.md

 1. Time is measured using the system function call `gettimeofday()` in different parts of the program.
 The time reported is only the time spent in the matrix multiplication parts.
+1. **NOTE**: The output of serial and parallel pagerank computations might slightly differ because of the involvement floating point arithmetic and the dissimilar methods of addition in calculating norm between the 2 implementations.
+At the time of writing there were minor differences in the pagerank.result to the tune of 100 nodes differing by atmost 2 ranks in 200k node test case, and in the 4M node test case about 30,000 difference in ranks with atmost 2 rank difference.
+This can be observed between the output from different outputs from different partitioning test runs.